ROSA Research Team

 SENIOR DATA SCIENTIST

-Max is a Senior Data Scientist for the Registry of Older South Australians (ROSA), focusing on the analysis of large complex empirical datasets.
+Max is a Senior Data Scientist for the Registry of Senior Australians (ROSA), focusing on the analysis of large complex empirical datasets.
 The key objective behind these analyses is to extract functional information enabling targeted as well as system-wide interventions in order to improve quality of life for people who are close to entering, or have already entered, the Australian age care system.

 Max obtained his PhD in computational statistics from the University of Melbourne in 2008, with his doctoral thesis dedicated to the design and implementation of novel exact inference procedures as applied to clinical trials.